susuomlu/blog_content/cm13j7r04000h09jpfgjyfibh.md

 ---

-Docker containers typically don't have an init system like `systemd`, which is what `systemctl` interacts with.
-However, there are workarounds and methods to simulate or enable it.

-Here’s a breakdown of the options:

 ### 1\. **Use** `docker run` with `--privileged` and install systemd manually

 You can use the `--privileged` flag when starting a container to grant it more privileges and install `systemd`.
 Here's a step-by-step guide: